bptlab/ark_automate_local/README.md

 ## Setup

-The local client runs on Mac and Windows, although not all calls of the used robot framework libraries are working on all plattforms.
-Calls from [robotframeworks standard libraries](http://robotframework.org/robotframework/#standard-libraries) work on both operating systems, calls from the [rpaframework](https://rpaframework.org/#libraries) like `Excel.Application.Open Application` only work on windows.
+While calls from [robotframeworks standard libraries](http://robotframework.org/robotframework/#standard-libraries) work on Windows and MacOS, calls from the [rpaframework](https://rpaframework.org/#libraries) like `Excel.Application.Open Application` only work on Windows.
+Because of missing security permissions we are currently not able to provide this version of the local client for MacOS.
+We recommend running it in a virtual machine instead.
+Because of these factors, the local client for now is only supported to run on Windows.

 To run the client first make sure of the following: